pavlo/gosuite/README.md

 # Go Suite
 The support for test suites for Golang 1.7 and later.

-Golang 1.7 featured [Subtests](https://golang.org/pkg/testing/) that allowed you to group tests in order to allow tests to share common setup and teardown logic.
+Golang 1.7 featured [Subtests](https://golang.org/pkg/testing/) that allowed you to group tests in order to share common setup and teardown logic.
 While that was a great addition to the `testing` package, it was a bit clunky syntactically.
 The GoSuite package leverages Golang's 1.7 Subtests feature, defines a simple `TestSuite` interface and runs test cases inside of them keeping setup/teardown logic for the whole suite and for single cases in place.

 ## Quick Start